xtralifecloud/node-slate/source/includes/authentification.md

 Parameter | Type | Description
 --------- | ---- | -----------
-network | String, required | can be any of ["anonymous", "email", "facebook", "googleplus", "gamecenter"]. id | String, required | the user ID for this network secret | String, required | the user secret/token for this network options | JSON | An optional JSON which can contain the `thenBatch` and `preventRegistration` keys. `thenBatch` is used to invoke a batch just after the login process, and `preventRegistration` to control if Login can create new profiles.
+network | String, required | can be any of ["anonymous", "email", "facebook", "googleplus", "gamecenter"] id | String, required | the user ID for this network secret | String, required | the user secret/token for this network options | JSON | An optional JSON which can contain the `thenBatch` and `preventRegistration` keys. `thenBatch` is used to invoke a batch just after the login process, and `preventRegistration` to control if Login can create new profiles

 <aside class="warning">
 In the C++ SDK, you have to use "facebookId", "googleplusId" and "gamecenterId".